Polysulfone: Contemporary production methods

 PAES are currently prepared by a polycondensation reaction of diphenoxide and bis(4-chlorophenyl)sulfone (DCDPS).
 The sulfone group activates the chloride groups toward substitution.
 The required diphenoxide is produced in situ from a diphenol and sodium hydroxide.
 The cogenerated water is removed by azeotropic distillation using toluene or chlorobenzene).
-The polymerization is carried out at 130–160 °C under inert conditions in a polar, aprotic solvent, e.g. dimethyl sulfoxide, forming a polyether concomitant with elimination of sodium chloride:
+The polymerization is carried out at 130–160 °C under inert conditions in a polar, aprotic solvent, such as dimethyl sulfoxide, forming a polyether concomitant with elimination of sodium chloride:

 Bis(4-fluorophenyl)sulfone can be used in place of bis(4-chlorophenyl)sulfone.
 The difluoride is more reactive than the dichloride but more expensive.
 Through chain terminators (e.g. methyl chloride), the chain length can be controlled for melt-processing.

 The diphenol is typically bisphenol-A or 1,4-dihydroxybenzene.
-Such step polymerizations require highly pure monomer and precise stoichiometry to ensure high molecular weight products.
+Such step polymerizations require highly pure monomer and precise stoichiometry to ensure high-molecular-weight products.

 DCDPS is the precursor to polymers known as Udel (from bisphenol A), PES, and Radel R. Udel is a high-performance amorphous sulfone polymer that can molded into a variety of different shapes.
 It is both rigid and temperature-resistant, and has applications in everything from plumbing pipes, to printer cartridges, to automobile fuses.
 DCDPS also reacts with bisphenol S to form PES.
 Like Udel, PES is a rigid and thermally-resistant material with numerous applications.

 Properties

 Polysulfones are rigid, high-strength and transparent.
-They are also characterized by high strength and stiffness, retaining these properties between −100 °C and 150 °C. The glass transition temperature of polysulfones is between 190 and 230 °C. They have a high dimensional stability, the size change when exposed to boiling water or 150 °C air or steam generally falls below 0.1%.
+They are also characterized by high strength and stiffness, retaining these properties between −100 °C and 150 °C. The glass transition temperature of polysulfones is between 190 and 230 °C. They have a high dimensional stability: the size change when exposed to boiling water or 150 °C air or steam generally falls below 0.1%.
 Polysulfone is highly resistant to mineral acids, alkali, and electrolytes, in pH ranging from 2 to 13.
-It is resistant to oxidizing agents (although PES will degrade over time), therefore it can be cleaned by bleaches.
+It is resistant to oxidizing agents (although PES will degrade over time); therefore, it can be cleaned by bleaches.
 It is also resistant to surfactants and hydrocarbon oils.
 It is not resistant to low-polar organic solvents (e.g. ketones and chlorinated hydrocarbons) and aromatic hydrocarbons.
 Mechanically, polysulfone has high compaction resistance, recommending its use under high pressures.
 It is also stable in aqueous acids and bases and many non-polar solvents; however, it is soluble in dichloromethane and methylpyrrolidone.

-Polysulfones are counted among the high performance plastics.
-They can be processed by injection molding, extrusion or hot forming.
+Polysulfones are counted among the high-performance plastics.
+They can be processed by injection molding, extrusion, or hot forming.